John the Apostle: New Testament author

-In his 4th century Ecclesiastical History, Eusebius says that the First Epistle of John and the Gospel of John are widely agreed upon as his.
-However, Eusebius mentions that the consensus is that the second and third epistles of John are not his but were written by some other John.
-Eusebius also goes to some length to establish with the reader that there is no general consensus regarding the revelation of John.
-The revelation of John could only be what is now called the Book of Revelation.
-The Gospel according to John differs considerably from the Synoptic Gospels, which were likely written decades earlier.
+In his 4th century Ecclesiastical History, Eusebius says that the First Epistle of John and the Gospel of John are widely agreed as of the Apostle John.
+However, Eusebius mentions that the second and third epistles of John were disputed, and that those rejecting these two epistles were not reading them in the churches.
+Eusebius also goes to some length to establish with the reader that there is no general consensus regarding the "revelation of John"—and that the revelation of John could only be what is now called the Book of Revelation.

+The Gospel of John differs considerably from the Synoptic Gospels, which were likely written decades earlier.
 The bishops of Asia Minor supposedly requested him to write his gospel to deal with the heresy of the Ebionites, who asserted that Christ did not exist before Mary.
 John probably knew of the Gospels of Matthew, Mark, and Luke, but these gospels spoke of Jesus primarily in the year following the imprisonment and death of John the Baptist.
-Around 600, however, Sophronius of Jerusalem noted that "two epistles bearing his name ... are considered by some to be the work of a certain John the Elder" and, while stating that Revelation was written by John of Patmos, it was "later translated by Justin Martyr and Irenaeus," presumably in an attempt to reconcile tradition with the obvious differences in Greek style.
+However, around 600 AD, Sophronius of Jerusalem noted that "two epistles bearing his name ... are considered by some to be the work of a certain John the Elder";—and, while stating that Revelation was written by John of Patmos, it was "later translated by Justin Martyr and Irenaeus"—presumably in an attempt to reconcile tradition with the obvious differences in Greek style.

 Until the 19th century, the authorship of the Gospel of John had been attributed to the Apostle John.
-Many modern scholars such as Colin G. Kruse continue to affirm traditional authorship, but most modern critical scholars have their doubts.
+Many modern scholars such as Colin G. Kruse continue to affirm traditional authorship, but most modern critical scholars have their doubts, though they continue to view the "beloved disciple" as the source much of the gospel's content.
+Tom Thatcher argues that while the beloved disciple did not write the current form of the gospel, such a thesis does not entail later reconstructions that would place the actual author at multiple stages from the beloved disciple.
+Instead, Thatcher argues that the author was a companion of the beloved disciple who was writing by that disciple's dictation—as either an amanuensis or as an expansion of his work.
 Some scholars place the Gospel of John somewhere between AD 65 and 85; John Robinson proposes an initial edition by 50–55 and then a final edition by 65 due to narrative similarities with Paul.
 Other scholars are of the opinion that the Gospel of John was composed in two or three stages.
 Most contemporary scholars consider that the Gospel was not written until the latter third of the first century AD, and with the earliest possible date of AD 75–80: "...a date of AD 75–80 as the earliest possible date of composition for this Gospel."
-Other scholars think that an even later date, perhaps even the last decade of the first century AD right up to the start of the 2nd century (i.e. 90 – 100), is applicable.

-Modern, mainstream Bible scholars generally assert that the Gospel of John has been written by an anonymous author and not written by an eyewitness.
-According to The New Oxford Annotated Bible (2018), modern scholars agree that the gospel was more probably written by a disciple of John son of Zebedee; it could have been the Beloved Disciple or someone who recorded his dictation.
+The scholarly consensus dates the writing of the gospel between AD 90–100.